Middleton Hall Lane, Brentwood, CM15 8EE, Essex

-We offer both GCSEs and IGCSEs; A levels and IB Diploma, and Global Perspectives from age 12.
-More recent curriculum developments include the introduction of a Human Universe course in the Fourth and Fifth Year, which examines critical thinking and global issues.
+We offer both GCSEs and IGCSEs; A Levels, the BTEC National Extended Diploma in Sport or Business, and the IB Diploma.
+More recent curriculum developments include the introduction of a Human Universe course in Years 10 and 11, which examines critical thinking and global issues.

 Brentwood was the first school in Essex, and one of the first in the country, to adopt the Diamond Model: single-sex classes from the age of 11-16 within an overall mixed gender environment.
 We believe this model helps our teachers to tailor their teaching to the different learning styles of boys and girls and provides the best of single gender teaching within a coeducational environment.